CyberHawkSoftware/HawkBot/README.md

  * `run npm install` after downloading.
  * make sure you have a `config.json` - a sample one is provided below

+####Shoutout to Frosthaven for the overall idea of the layout and a few functions from utility as well as the memory command! :)
 ####It has been tested on Linux, OSX, and Windows!
 It runs well on a Raspberry Pi!